Suomussalmi

 Suomussalmi is the second southernmost part of the reindeer-herding area in Finland.

-During the Winter War of 1939–40, several battles were fought in the area around Suomussalmi, the most important ones being the Battle of Suomussalmi and the Battle of Raate.
-In these battles Finnish forces defeated numerically superior Soviet forces.
+History

-Formula One racing driver Heikki Kovalainen is from Suomussalmi, as well as the author Ilmari Kianto and the composer Osmo Tapio Räihälä, in addition to the ice hockey player, Janne Pesonen.
-Also, the first President of the Republic of Finland, K. J. Ståhlberg, was born in the Karhula rectory (Karhulan pappila) in Suomussalmi.
+During the Winter War of 1939–40, several battles were fought in the area around Suomussalmi, the most important ones being the Battle of Suomussalmi and the Battle of Raate Road.
+In these battles, Finnish forces defeated numerically superior Soviet forces.

 Suomussalmi hosted the 2016 World Berry Picking Championship.